 If the Search & Filters panel is not displayed, click the icon to expand it.

 USM Anywhere includes several filters displayed by default.

 Scroll down to the Data Source Plugin filter and select Forensics and Response App to display only those events on the page.

-If this filter is not displayed, click the Configure Filters link at the bottom of the Search & Filters panel to configure filters for the page.
-(For more information about configuring filters for pages, see Managing Filters.)
+If this filter is not displayed, click the Configure filters link, which is in the upper left corner of the page, to configure filters for the page.
+(See Managing Filters for more information about configuring filters for pages.)